As an Amazon Associate I earn from qualifying purchases made on my website. Many links may be affiliate links that provide income from sales.

 Yes, maybe your luck will be better and you might land on some hidden gem of a product that is both cheap and high quality.

-But, for most people buying these super cheap headphones that are not the case and chances are that you might get ripped off too.
+But, for most people buying these less expensive headphones, like the Mpow H19 IPO, this is not the case and chances are that you might get ripped off too.

 If you want to use a pair of headphones regularly, they need to be both comfortable and have pleasant audio.
 Good audio quality is needed to keep yourself healthy and safe from the noises of the city.